elunna/nerfhack-changelog/README.md

 ### Scrolls
 * Reduced probability of enchant weapon scrolls
-* Increased probability of scrolls of knowledge.
+* Decreased the probability of scrolls of identify, replaced by scrolls of knowledge
 * Blank scrolls cost 50
 * Buff the effects of the scroll of light (xnh)
 * Reverse the name of the HACKEM MUCHE scroll